 Determining Your HCRA Contributions

-Remember to estimate conservatively – the IRS requires that you forfeit any amounts left in your accounts after the claim-filing deadline.
+Remember to estimate conservatively – the IRS requires that you forfeit any amounts in excess of $500 left in your accounts after the claim-filing deadline.
 In addition, you cannot change the amount you elect unless you experience a Qualified Life Event.

 How to File HCRA Reimbursement Claims

 - Click here to view and print guide for submitting claims

 - Click to view and print HCRA claim form

 Federal regulations allow HCRA plan participants to carry over up to $500 of unused funds in HCRA to be used for expenses incurred in the following plan year.